brontozaur/books-extjs-spring-boot/README.md

 * ~~Fix the left tree display~~
 * ~~Fix the wrong label for left tree view mode~~
+* ~~Cleanup the imports in pom.xml~~
 * Fix the books grid pagination
 * Introduce ExtJS menus for all grids
 * Info area redesign, and upload image display on left side, not center
 * Spring security with login form
-* Creation of an error page
+* Creation of an error page and custom error handling using a custom ErrorController
+* Return a ResponseEntity for all REST requests, for error and also for success
 * File import for books, authors, etc
 * Export to .csv, .doc, .xls, .pdf
 * Form validation using vtypes